khinvi/rag-security/README.md

 1. **Pre-retrieval Defense**: Input validation and prompt sanitization to catch attacks before they reach the retrieval system
 2. **Vector Database Security**: Embedding verification and access controls to prevent poisoning and unauthorized data access
 3. **Post-retrieval Defense**: Response validation to detect and mitigate the effects of successful attacks

-## 🚀 Current Status

-This project is currently in active development as part of my research at UC San Diego.
-I am implementing and testing the security framework components outlined in my proposal.
-Progress by component:

-- ✅ Project architecture design
-- ✅ Pre-retrieval defense implementation
-- 🔄 Vector database security (in progress)
-- 🔄 Post-retrieval defense (in progress)
-- ⬜ Security monitoring and logging
-- ⬜ Comprehensive testing
-- ⬜ Cloud deployment automation

-## 📋 Implementation Timeline

-This is an 8-week research project with the following timeline:

-- **Weeks 1-2**: Core framework and pre-retrieval defense
-- **Weeks 3-4**: Vector database security
-- **Weeks 5-6**: Post-retrieval defense and monitoring
-- **Weeks 7-8**: Testing, evaluation, and deployment

 ## 🛠️ Getting Started